403 Student Attendance

 When a student is initially classified as a continuing truant, Minn.
 Stat. § 260A.03 provides that the school attendance officer or other designated school official shall notify the student's parent or legal guardian, by first class mail or other reasonable means, of the following:

-3. that the parent or guardian is obligated to compel the attendance of the child at school pursuant to Minn.
-Stat. §120.101 and parents or guardians who fail to meet this obligation may be subject to prosecution under Minn.
-Stat. § 127.20;
+- That the parent or guardian is obligated to compel the attendance of the child at school pursuant to Minn.
+Stat. § 120A.22 and parents or guardians who fail to meet this obligation may be subject to prosecution under Minn.
+Stat. § 120A.34;

-4. that this notification serves as the notification required by Minn.
-Stat. § 127.20;
+- That this notification serves as the notification required by Minn.
+Stat. § 120A.34;

-5. that alternative educational programs and services may be available in the district;
+- That alternative educational programs and services may be available in the child’s enrolling or resident district;

-8. that if the child is subject to juvenile court proceedings, the child may be subject to suspension, restriction, or delay of the child's driving privilege pursuant to Minn.
-Stat. § 260.191; and
+- That if the child is subject to juvenile court proceedings, the child may be subject to suspension, restriction, or delay of the child's driving privilege pursuant to Minn.
+Stat. § 260C.201; and

 C. Habitual Truant

-1. An habitual truant is a child under the age of 16 years who is absent from attendance at school without lawful excuse for seven school days if the child is in elementary school or for one or more class periods on seven school days if the child is in middle school, junior high school, or high school.
+- A habitual truant is a child under the age of 17 years who is absent from attendance at school without lawful excuse for seven school days per school year if the child is in elementary school or for one or more class periods on seven school days per school year if the child is in middle school, junior high school, or high school, or a child who is 17 years of age who is absent from attendance at school without lawful excuse for one or more class periods on seven school days per school year and who has not lawfully withdrawn from school.

 Minn.
 Stat. § 260A.02 (Definitions)

 Minn.
-Stat. § 260A.03 (Notice to Parent or Guardian when Child is Continuing Truant).
+Stat. § 260A.03 (Notice to Parent or Guardian When Child is a Continuing Truant)

 Goss v.
 Lopez, 419 U.S. 565, 95 S.Ct.
 729 (1975)